 This ombre style is for women who want something other than high-maintenance hair.
 A good moisturizing shampoo and conditioner are recommended at home to keep the hair healthy and smooth.

 Castang adds, “From time to time, use a purple shampoo to keep the shade of the blonde.
 It can be done on any hair (thin, thick, long, or short).”

 #25: Chocolate Brown to Blonde Ombre

 This is a dramatic melting chocolate ombre with blonde strands on a wavy and layered hairstyle, created by Massachusetts-based stylist Jurein Torres.

-“This is a dimensional hair color that transitions from light and warm brown roots to bright blonde ends.
+“This dimensional hair color transitions from light and warm brown roots to bright blonde ends.
 This look was styled with a curling iron with brushed out curls to give a softer, wavy hairstyle,” she describes.